 Here is the concluding part of the college admissions counselling feedback series by the Karani family.
 In the previous post, Naresh Karani shared his thoughts on why study abroad, why he opted for Stoodnt counsellors, undergraduate study in US vs Canada, and his feedback on the independent college admissions counselling services.

-In this post, Yash and Shriya will be sharing their college application journey, feedback on their counselling processes, and advice for the prospective applicants.
+In this post, Yash and Shriya will be sharing their college application journey, feedback on their counselling processes, and advice for prospective applicants.

 College Admissions and Study in Canada Experience